"Wow!" an Entity exclaimed. "Look, look!" she continued, pulsing brightly.

 A crushing pressure burst outward.
 Cream and Gold froze, their forms trembling under the weight.

-"Stay out of this," Ember snapped, directing her pressure toward Aloe.
+"Tsk, you're such a nuisance."
+Ember snapped, directing her pressure toward Aloe.

 "Don't talk to Aloe like that!"
 Both Cream and Gold expressed, their lights flickering with anger.

-For the first time, Aloe refused to yield.
-It was confidence Aloe received from witnessing Cream and Gold stood up against Ember to protect Aloe.
+It was confidence that Aloe received from witnessing Cream and Gold stood up against Ember, someone who was clearly superior to the both of them, to protect Aloe.

 Ember's crimson edges flared.
 "I will join your mission, if you make me the leader instead."